 Day 1: Clarke Quay and Riverside Walk

 Our 4-day itinerary in Singapore doesn’t start until the evening, as we didn’t arrive until late.
-We checked into our hotel after a long flight from the UK and really just wanted to get a feel for our surroundings.
+We checked into our hotel after a long flight from the UK and wanted a feel for our surroundings.
 Our hotel, Novotel, was in the centre of Clarke Quay, so we took a walk to this area.

 Clarke Quay is a bustling area on the Singapore River.
 It has a wide range of lively riverside restaurants, bars and clubs.

 Clarke Quay’s picturesque location is perfect for the many al-fresco eateries.
 We chose a Thai restaurant called Renn Thai , which served an amazing Pad Thai.

 If you want more budget food options, you should head away from this more commercial area of Singapore.
 You’ll find some fantastic hawker markets, serving cheap, tasty food.

 After dinner, we crossed the Read Bridge (Malacca Bridge) at Quay Clarke and took the riverside path alongside the River Singapore.
 There is lots to look at on the way – statues, lobsters and a mix of Colonial and modern buildings.

 Just before the Fullerton Hotel, we crossed on the Anderson Bridge and returned the other side.
 It’s a good idea to take a small detour to Merlion Park, where you can see the iconic Merlion statue.
 This is a magnificent mythical creature (half lion half fish) spouting water from its mouth and is Singapore’s official mascot.